 Sports and Recreation Buildings

-Many of the buildings in this guide have an affinity with considerations in the selection guides for Parks and Gardens (such as hunting lodges, boathouses and bowling greens), and for Entertainment and Culture and Commercial (particularly recreations associated with the pub such as boxing, skittles, cock-fighting and rifle shooting).
+Many of the buildings in this guide have an affinity with considerations in the selection guides for Garden and Parks Structures (such as hunting lodges, boathouses and bowling greens), Culture and Entertainment Buildings and Commerce and Exchange Buildings (particularly recreations associated with the pub such as boxing, skittles, cock-fighting and rifle shooting).

 - Historical summary